 - 1.7.1 In producing a Local Plan for South Derbyshire we are committed to the promotion of sustainable development.
-The Brundtland Report released by the World Commission on the Environment and Development defined sustainable development as: - 1.7.2 that meets the needs of the present without compromising the ability - 1.7.3 The key priorities for delivering sustainable development are set out in the UK Government's Sustainable Development Strategy (Securing the Future) published in March 2005.
-These are: - š Sustainable Consumption and Production - š Sustainable Communities - š Natural Resource Protection and Environmental Enhancement - š Climate Change and Energy. - 1.7.4 The concept of sustainability lies at the heart of the planning process.
+The Brundtland Report released by the World Commission on the Environment and Development defined sustainable development as: - 1.7.2 "Development that meets the needs of the present without compromising the ability of future generations to meet their own needs". - 1.7.3 The key priorities for delivering sustainable development are set out in the UK Government's Sustainable Development Strategy (Securing the Future) published in March 2005.
+These are: - Sustainable Consumption and Production - Sustainable Communities - Natural Resource Protection and Environmental Enhancement - Climate Change and Energy. - 1.7.4 The concept of sustainability lies at the heart of the planning process.
 To this end the Council is required to carry out a sustainability appraisal of all development plan documents proposed as part of its Local Plan. - 1.75 However in respect of strategic environmental assessment (SEA), this process is only required where the Plan could give rise to likley significant effects.
 Given the nature of the Plan (which will not result in further development, but will confer added protection to sites already unlikely to be developed within the plan period) there may not be a requirement to undertake SEA as it is unlikley to have any notable effects let alone significant ones.
-Nonetheless inline with paragraph 32 of the National Planning Policy Framework which states local plans and spatial development strategies should be informed throughout their preparation by a sustainability appraisal that meets appropriate to undertake sustainability appraisal.
+Nonetheless inline with paragraph 32 of the National Planning Policy Framework which states "local plans and spatial development strategies should be informed throughout their preparation by a sustainability appraisal that meets the relevant legal requirements" the Council considers it appropriate to undertake sustainability appraisal.